 In this article, we will discuss the stochastic indicator and how best to use it, but also when not to use it.

 Created by George C. Lane in the late 1950s, this gained popular appeal through its ability to visibly show if a stock is overbought or oversold.
 Stochastics is an oscillating indicator which means it oscillates between the 0 and 100 marks.

 - Stock is Overbought: the line is above the 80 mark – a stock price is at the upper range of its movement and could be due for a downturn.

 - Stock is Oversold: the line is below the 20 mark – a stock price is oversold and may be due for an upturn in its price movement.

-There are 2 main types of setting, the Fast Stochastic and the Slow Stochastic.
+There are two main types of setting, the Fast Stochastic and the Slow Stochastic.